etleap/junit_xml_listener/README.md

 Version History
 ---------------

+* 0.5.1 bug fix
+    ** fix the class name to be fully qualified classpath ** make sure the the reporting time is in second not in miliseond, which causing JUnit HTML to report incorrect number ** make sure the duration of the tests are accumulative.
 * 0.5 Supported sbt 0.13.1, and fixed the issue of that the time duration is always set to 0s.
 * 0.4 First version published to maven central (snapshots)
 * 0.3 Merge of Ismael Juma's adjustments for sbt 0.10+